thomasjsaubert/Remote-Desktop/README.md

   <img src="https://i.imgur.com/BZLHzgN.png" alt="Remote Desktop Banner"/>
 </p>

-# 🔧 Remote Desktop – Overview and Use

 ## 📌 What Is Remote Desktop?

 Remote Desktop allows you to access and control another computer over a network or the Internet as if you were sitting right in front of it.
 It's commonly used in IT support, remote work, and server management.